7085/netscan.js/README.md

 =====================================================

-Background
+Introduction
 ------------
 Network scanning on the client side in JavaScript is possible in a limited way through various techniques.
+Since we are restricted by high level HTTP requests, several security measures by browsers and cannot use low level networking stuff like Sockets we almost never can determine the network status of a remote device or port by the response data.
+However by combining side channel information this can be overcome.
-Four different methods with varying potential regarding performance, scanning capabilities, result reliability and browser support are commonly used by different libraries which exist in this area.
+Four different methods with varying potential regarding performance, scanning capabilities, result reliability and browser support exist:

-*IMG probing* is the oldest technique.
-The name is not any standardized concept or JavaScript language feature.
-It is just a descriptive term for this particular method.
+*DOM element requests* are the oldest technique.
+Here a certain DOM element that can retrieve a remote resource is created.
+After the relevant attribute that links to the resource is set a HTTP request is issued by the browser.
+Most commonly `img` elements or their JavaScript equivalent `Image` object are used here, but others are also available.
-First a `Image` object is created, then two event handler functions are registered for the `load` and `error` events and the `src` attribute is set to some arbitrary image URL on the host/port to test.
+Through registering event handler functions for the `load` and `error` events, timing information can be obtained.
-Most likely this source does not exist.
-In the last step a timer is started.
-The setting of the `src` attribute will start a HTTP request which will try to retrieve the resource.
-In the event handlers another timer is set when one of the events fires.
-The time span of the timers can then be used and compared to some predefined values in order to determine whether the server is online and the image could not be found or the server is offline.
-Actually there are several other HTML elements which might be used for this purpose, but `img`-elements are the most commonly used ones.
-Their advantage is that an interaction with the HTML DOM is not necessarily required, as it would be the case with `iframe` or `script` elements.
-This technique is rather limited because it satisfies scanning if a host is alive or not only to a certain extent.
-It can also be used for port scanning, but the results won't be very precise or reliable.
-More on the port scanning part with this method can be found in [4].

-*XHR* short for *XMLHttpRequest* stands for the JavaScript object with the same name which is used to issue various types of HTTP requests [5].
+*XHR* short for *XMLHttpRequest* stands for the JavaScript object with the same name.
-This method is similar to the previous one, but does not need to interact with the DOM.
+Its purpose is to issue various types of HTTP requests [2].
 Again this method depends on timing checks which are made when the `readystate` property of the *XMLHttpRequest* object changes.
 Depending on how long the request takes a conclusion about the host or port can be drawn.
-The result of the actual request is irrelevant, as the same-origin-policy will interfere with most of them [6] [7].

-*WebSocket* is a protocol for client-server, socket like communication.
+*WebSocket*s are a protocol for client-server, socket like communication avoiding the overhead of consecutive HTTP requests.
-It allows a much more fine grained distinction when scanning for active hosts in a network than the former methods.
-In addition it is also faster, because timing values can be lowered as a result of the low protocol overhead.
-Also more connection error messages are available.
-Timing in combination with checking setup and error messages can be used for host and port analysis.
-The same-origin-policy is also less problematic because it has to be checked by the remote server to which the connection is made and can be denied, but the browser does not restrict such a connection attempt [3] [11].
-Initially a HTTP request will be dispatched when trying to establish a connection.
-So in fact this is just a slightly different method, containing different meta information as the *XHR* method.
+When trying to establish such a connection initially a HTTP request will be dispatched, which can be used for our scanning purposes [7].

-*WebRTC* [9] [10] which stands for "Web Real Time Communication" is a very new API and still not completely implemented in almost all browsers [8].
+*WebRTC* [5] [6] which stands for "Web Real Time Communication" is a very new API and still subject to changes in many browsers.
 It enables peer-to-peer data transfer in the browser and features some NAT traversal capabilities for maximum connectivity.
 Programmatically it requires much more code and is rather complex in contrast to the previous methods.
-However the advantage are the possibilites it opens for network discovery.
+It is not suitable to perform a request to a specific host or port.
-It is perfectly suited for reliably determining private and public ip addresses of the client (browser).
+However it is perfectly suited for reliably determining private and public ip addresses of the client (browser).

-Furthermore it can be used to fingerprint browsers by collecting their "Device-ID".
-Such a fingerprint is resistant to ISP or IP changes, browser and system restarts and browser cookie or cache wipes by third party addons.
-[1] [2] [3]
+*fetch* is the newer API for HTTP requests in JavaScript.
+It can be seen as a direct alternative or replacement for XHR.
+Not only the standard request timing information can be obtained.
+It also allows some interesting request configurations which leak additional data that can be further used.

 Related work